SebastianSoendergaard/SimpleEventSourcing/UnderstandingEventsourcing/README.md

 <img src="./Docs/images/publish_cart.PNG" alt="Publish cart"/>

 Another automation.
 It is triggered by the "Cart Submitted" event.
 It will execute a command to publish an external event to Kafka.
 Based on the result it will generate a new domain event with the result.
+Again the automation is implemented using af reactor.
+Notice that on exceptions the reactor will continue to retry, thus acting like a transactional outbox guaranteeing that the event will be published to Kafka eventually even if Kafka is down for a while.

 ## Extra